------DOSAGE AND ADMINISTRATION-----
+-----DOSAGE AND ADMINISTRATION------

 - Testing: Prior to or when initiating GENVOYA test for hepatitis B virus infection.
-Prior to or when initiating GENVOYA, and during treatment on a clinically appropriate schedule, assess serum creatinine, estimated creatinine clearance, urine glucose, and urine protein in all patients.
+Prior to or when initiating GENVOYA, and during treatment, assess serum creatinine, estimated creatinine clearance, urine glucose, and urine protein in all patients as clinically appropriate.
 In patients with chronic kidney disease, also assess serum phosphorus.
-(2.1) - Recommended dosage: One tablet taken orally once daily with food in patients with body weight at least 25 kg and a creatinine clearance greater than or equal to 30 mL per minute, or in adult patients with creatinine clearance less than 15 mL per minute who are receiving chronic hemodialysis.
-On days of hemodialysis, administer GENVOYA after hemodialysis.
-(2.2) - Renal impairment: GENVOYA is not recommended in patients with estimated creatinine clearance of 15 to below 30 mL per minute, or below 15 mL per minute who are not receiving chronic hemodialysis.
+(2.1) - Recommended dosage: One tablet taken orally once daily with food in patients with body weight at least 25 kg and a creatinine clearance greater than or equal to 30 mL per minute.
+(2.2) - Renal impairment: GENVOYA is not recommended in patients with estimated creatinine clearance below 30 mL per minute.
 (2.3) - Hepatic impairment: GENVOYA is not recommended in patients with severe hepatic impairment.
 (2.4)

--DOSAGE FORMS AND STRENGTHS--
+----DOSAGE FORMS AND STRENGTHS------